xhajnal/video_bees/README.md

 ### DAVE's AUXILARY FUNCTIONS
 1. Config file to save analysis parameters in one place
 2. Automatically generate 'dave.py' from the content of the 'data' folder, adding each '.csv' to be analysed.
-3. Saving trimming and cropping factors for alternative video used for loopy (if applies)
+3. Saving trimming and cropping factors for alternative video used for Loopy (if applies)
 4. Saving partial results of the 'first_run' as a pickled file with a respective hash based on the config settings